Arthur151/ROMP/docs/dataset.md

 ```

 Finally, pleaset set the dataset root path:
-If you put all datasets in one folder, then you just need to change [this config](https://github.com/Arthur151/ROMP/blob/db299277b519de0970604789b4490d9f10318764/romp/lib/config.py#L151) to the path of your dataset folder, like:
+If you put all datasets in one folder, then you just need to change [dataset_rootdir config](https://github.com/Arthur151/ROMP/blob/db299277b519de0970604789b4490d9f10318764/romp/lib/config.py#L151) to the path of your dataset folder, like:
 ```
 dataset_group.add_argument('--dataset_rootdir',type=str, default='/path/to/your/dataset/folder', help= 'root dir of all datasets')
 ```